Configure forms for attribute editing

 Format number elements

-If the element uses a feature layer field that is a double, an integer, or a big integer data type, follow these steps to format the form element:
+If the element uses a feature layer field that is a double, an integer, or a big integer data type, complete the following steps to format the form element:

-- Click the Input type drop-down menu and select one of the options.
+2. Click the Input type drop-down menu, and select one of the following options:

-- To display text in the field that prompts the editor for the correct value, type that text in the Placeholder field.
+3. To display text in the field that prompts the editor for the correct value, provide that text in the Placeholder field.

 For example, you could type Type the applicant's first name as placeholder text for a field that stores the first name of the person applying for a loan.